Resources to help you live well with Crohn's disease

 Members of Crohn's disease organizations and support groups can help by sharing their knowledge of the latest medical treatments and alternative therapies, by discussing how they've dealt with challenges similar to those you face, and by simply reassuring you that they understand what you're going through.

-Perhaps the largest and most well-known Crohn's disease organization in the United States, the Crohn's & Colitis Foundation of America (CCFA) staffs and supports more than 40 support groups across the country.
-To find your local CCFA chapter, go to www.ccfa.org/chapters or call 888-MY-GUT-PAIN (888-694-8872).
+Perhaps the largest and most well-known Crohn's disease organization in the United States, the Crohn's & Colitis Foundation staffs and supports 40 local chapters that hold many support groups across the country.
+To find a local chapter, go to https://www.crohnscolitisfoundation.org/chapters or call 888-MY-GUT-PAIN (888-694-8872).

-If you prefer to interact with people online, you can join the Crohn's & Colitis Community, where the CCFA provides access to a variety of discussion forums, personal stories, and a panel of experts who can answer questions on many topics related to Crohn's disease.
-Visit this online community at www.ccfacommunity.org.
+If you prefer to interact with people online, you can join the Crohn's & Colitis Community, which provides access to a variety of discussion forums, personal stories, and a panel of experts who can answer questions on many topics related to Crohn's disease.
+Visit this online community at https://www.crohnscolitiscommunity.org.